Gangsta Boo, a former member of Three 6 Mafia, dies at 43

 LOS ANGELES — Gangsta Boo, a Southern rapper who was a former member of the hip-hop group Three 6 Mafia, has died.
 She was 43.

-Lola "Gangsta Boo'' Mitchell was found dead Sunday in Memphis, Tennessee, her hometown.
+Lola "Gangsta Boo'' Mitchell was found dead Sunday in Memphis, Tenn., her hometown.
 The cause of death has not been released.

 "The Mitchell family would like to thank everyone for their condolences regarding the untimely death of Lola 'Gangsta Boo' Mitchell," said the rapper's mother Veronica Mitchell and family in a statement issued Monday.
 "The family is asking for your continued prayers and privacy as we process the loss of our loved one."